eliasbnk/dev-setup/README.md

 - zshrc.txt

+- Command_Line_Tools_for_Xcode_12.3.dmg

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### If you indeed have all those files skip over to step 4.
-Installing Homebrew
+Installing Command Line Tools for Xcode

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------